nawaljahmed/T440p-Hackintosh/README.md

 ## Stop Updates
 Hackintoshes have trouble updating, so I like to stop automatic updates and checking until I know it will work.
 The issue however is that you will get a red notifcation on System Settings constantly reminding you of an update.
 To stop this, I took the advice from the [stackoverflow answer](https://apple.stackexchange.com/questions/344278/how-can-i-disable-the-red-software-update-notification-bubble-on-the-system-pref).

+## Fixing Ugly Wifi Icon

 ## Hide Status Bar Icons
 [Dozer](https://github.com/Mortennn/Dozer)

+## Battery Length
+This isn't exactly highly scientific testing, but I wanted to see how well the 9-cell battery performed and how well sleep is on macOS.
+This is an almost new battery.
+Very light use for about 2 months.

+Battery life lasts about 5 hours on full brightness doing moderate work.
+This is without watching YouTube, Plex or any other video which is a good way to drain your battery fast.

+I have not tested yet how long the battery lasts while watching video.

+Sleep mode works great.
+I let the laptop sleep for 6 hours and 43 minutes and the battery only decreased by 6%.
+That is a decrease of 0.8% per hour.
+Waking up from sleep is very fast and prompts for a password.
+Wifi is turned off during sleep.

 ## What Works
 - 3 Button Touchpad and middle click